-Our goal for Maths education is that children will be able to become fluent, reason mathematically and solve problems, through the ‘big ideas’:
+Our goal for mathematics education is that children will be able to become fluent, reason mathematically and solve problems, through the ‘BIG ideas’:

 Problem Solving: I am a mathematician because I apply my mathematics to a variety of problems and break them down into simpler steps and persevere in finding the answer.

 Reasoning: I am a mathematician because I observe relationships and develop an argument, justification or proof using mathematical language.

 Fluency: I am a mathematician because I develop conceptual understanding and the ability to recall and apply knowledge rapidly and accurately.

 “Pure mathematics is, in its way, the poetry of logical ideas.”
 Albert Einstein